-Preparing your home for open house inspections and auction day can be daunting.
-It can feel like an invasion of privacy however styling your interior can be a lot of fun and make you fall in love with your home all over again!
+Preparing your home for open house inspections and auction day can be a daunting and stressful period, and sometimes it feels like an invasion of privacy.
+However, styling your interior doesn’t have to be stressful and can be a lot of fun!
+These styling tips for any open house and auctions will have you falling in love with your home all over again.

 Nicole Jacobs is much more than the new kid on The Block.
 Having recently joined the buyer’s jury of the reality tv show, Nicole is a professional buyer’s advocate with over 15 years’ real estate experience and has seen many an open house in her time.
 Having renovated her own home, as well as countless period houses and modern classics, she has travelled the world and knows what works when it comes to going under the hammer.

 “I have a passion for real estate.
 For more than 15 years I’ve bought and sold a suite of houses including city center off-the-plan apartments, and mansions for clients in exclusive suburbs.
 I literally cannot pass a house for sale without inspecting it for all its faults and features: the practicality of the layout, the appeal of the street, the quality of the floorboards and tiling detail,” says Nicole.
 To gain an insight into her wold of selling, we sought after her top tips for getting your property off the market through successful presentation and careful design.

 Here are Nicole’s 10 tips to successful interior styling to maximise your homes sale price on auction day and have fun while doing it: